-A Meniscus Injury can be classified into three (3) types – A minor, moderate and severe tear, all of which has its own set of symptoms.
+A Meniscus Injury can be classified into three (3) types – A minor, moderate and severe tear, all of which has its own

 If a person has a minor tear, he or she will only experience a slight pain and swelling that usually subsides within 2 to 3 weeks.